 There is a wide range of public transportation in Cairo including taxis, buses, the metro, and trolleys.
 Two metro lines are crossing Cairo from north to south and from west to east.
 The metro is considered convenient and comfortable by locals.
 Internal flights are available from Cairo Airport.

 Buses are generally quite modern.
 They connect main cities at all times, but you should book your seat at least two days in advance.

 You can easily hire a car in Egypt, it costs between 35 and 55 Euros a day, but you should know that doesn’t include insurance.
 You can use an international driver’s license.

 White or yellow taxis are commonplace in cities.
 Taxis can be hired for whole days for between 100 and 200 EGP.

 Cost of Living

 The Egyptian currency is the Egyptian pound (EGP).
 The exchange rate at the time of writing is: 1 Euro = 8.48 EGP (May 2011) and 1 USD = 5.94 EGP.

 Cairo is one of the most expensive cities in North Africa.
 Yet the cost of living in Egypt is twice as low as in France or the US.
 Commodity prices are up 17% and 23 % of the population lives below the poverty line.

-Most Egyptians make their living on tips, or baksheesh.
-Always have change on you, but separate from your bills, otherwise you may be asked for more money.
+Most Egyptians make their living on tips or baksheesh.
+Always have change on you, but separate it from your bills, otherwise, you may be asked for more money.
 Be aware that the price of nearly everything can be negotiated in Egypt, from renting an apartment to food or transportation.